/// Work at Work

 Graham Images Women at Work Portrait.png

-We are currently seeking 12 women who are interested in being a part of this project and want to shine a light for other women seeking to follow a similar career path.
-The current timeline for the project has all project participants being interviewed and photographed in 2024 with a release date for the final Women at Work project to be ready in March 2025.
+We are currently seeking 10 women who are interested in being a part of this project and want to shine a light for other women seeking to follow a similar career path.
+The current timeline for the project has all project participants being interviewed and photographed by July 2025 with a release date for the final Women at Work project to be ready in Fall 2025.

-The final product of the project is still in discussion.
-Current ideas are a moving in-person gallery that will be on display at various locations throughout NorthEast Wisconsin, a photo-journal book that showcases both the images and stories, a website showcasing the stories and potentially other similar pieces.
+The final product of the project includes a moving in-person gallery that will be on display at various locations throughout NorthEast Wisconsin, a photo-journal book that showcases both the images and stories, a series of poster boards, and a website showcasing the stories.

 If you have any question, please reach out to Morgan at morgan@grahamimages.net